 The Givers/Receivers chart shows the compatibility of different blood groups.
 For example, an A negative patient may receive blood from an O negative or an A negative donor.

-Play an online game of blood transfusions on the Nobel Prize website to learn more about blood typing and transfusions.
+Play an online game of blood transfusions (external link) on the Nobel Prize website to learn more about blood typing and transfusions.

 Also see the Education section for learning aids to use in the classroom to educate students about blood.

 O is for Extra Ordinary Leaflet (pdf, 1.1 MB)